 Italy is the center of history, culture, and art, making it one of the world’s most popular places to explore.
 Other major attractions such as amazing cuisine, world class sightseeing, and some of the best shopping in the world enhance the country’s appeal.
 When you consider global universities such as the University of Padua, Sapienza University of Roma, and University of Milan, and top art and design schools such as the Florence Academy of Art, Politecnico di Milano (Polytechnic University of Milan), and the College of Art and Design in Florence, Italy becomes one of the best places to visit and study abroad.

 Aspiring artists, such as animators, will find plenty of art schools and traditional universities that offer programs leading to a certificate, academic diploma, BA, BS, MFA and more.
 Most of these schools are located in major cities such as Rome, Milan, and Florence.
 Below are some of Italy’s best animation school options.
-Take a look at where they are and what they have to offer.
+Take a look at where to find them and what they have to offer.

 Rome University of Fine Arts (RUFA), Rome, Italy